reactive-python/reactpy/docs/source/advanced-topics/core-abstractions.rst

 Stateful Components
 -------------------

-A Stateful Component is one which uses a :ref:`Life Cycle Hooks`.
+A Stateful Component is one which uses a :ref:`Life Cycle Hooks <Introduction to Hooks>`.
 These life cycle hooks allow you to add state to otherwise stateless functions.
 To create a stateful component you'll need to apply the :func:`~idom.core.component.component` decorator to a coroutine_ whose body contains a hook usage.
 We'll demonstrate that with a simple :ref:`click counter`:

 .. testcode::